Optimal Approximations Made Easy: Proof of

 \section{Proof of \Cref{thm:relativeapproxwithlog}}

-The folklore argument is similar to the discrepancy-based argument in~\cite{MatousekWW93-discrepancy-approx-VC} used for $\eps$-approximations, though it is somewhat simpler as it does not need discrepancy, and it applies to the more general notion of a relative $(\eps, \delta)$-approximation.
+The proof uses an argument similar to the discrepancy-based argument used for $\eps$-approximations~\cite{MatousekWW93-discrepancy-approx-VC}, though it is somewhat simpler as it does not need discrepancy, and it applies to the more general notion of a relative $(\eps, \delta)$-approximation.

 To see the intuition, observe that since $|\F| \leq (e |X|/d)^d$, the bound of \Cref{sec:generalprobabilisticconstructions:thm:basicrelativeapproximation} depends only on $|X|$---in particular that a random sample $A_1 \subseteq X$ of size $O \left( \frac{1}{\eps \delta^2} \ln |X|^d \right) = O \left( \frac{d}{\eps \delta^2} \ln |X| \right)$ is a relative $(\eps, \delta)$-approximation.
 The size of $A_1$ is much smaller than that of $X$ and so applying \Cref{sec:generalprobabilisticconstructions:thm:basicrelativeapproximation} again to $\F|_{A_1}$ gives a relative $(\eps, \delta)$-approximation $A_2 \subseteq A_1$ for $\F|_{A_1}$, with